Something's Got to Give: Casting

 As the co-star opposite to Marilyn Monroe, James Garner had been the original choice but he turned down the role.
 At the time, Garner had agreed to appear in The Great Escape (1963), which was to begin filming in Munich in June 1962.
 The Mirisch Company had feared Monroe's reputation for tardiness would prolong production and would make Garner unavailable for The Great Escape.
 In December 1961, Rock Hudson had been offered the part but he too was unavailable.
 Steve Forrest was approached, but Monroe did not agree on his casting.
 Stuart Whitman was also mentioned and Robert Goulet was unavailable as he was performing in the Broadway musical Camelot.
 Jack Lemmon and John Gavin were floated as potential candidates, but Monroe would not agree.
+By late March 1962, Dean Martin was cast opposite in the role.
+Martin stipulated he had final approval of his leading lady, and should Monroe be replaced, he would either approve the replacement or else not complete the film.

-In mid-January 1961, Gardner McKay, the lead actor of the TV series Adventures in Paradise, was approached, having been mentioned by Monroe.
+In mid-January 1962, Gardner McKay, the lead actor of the TV series Adventures in Paradise, was approached for the role of Stephen Burkett, having been mentioned by Monroe.
 The actor received a phone call from Cukor, offering him the role, but McKay turned it down.
 Monroe personally phoned McKay, suggesting he change his mind.
 Decades later, McKay told Vanity Fair: "She was so delightful on the phone, so winning, so seductive in a way," but he turned her down.
 He added: "I didn't belong in acting."
-By late March 1962, Dean Martin was cast opposite in the role.
-Martin stipulated he had final approval of his leading lady, and should Monroe be replaced, he would either approve the replacement or else not complete the film.

-Cyd Charisse was hired to portray the character Bianca, and was paid $50,000.
-By comparison, her co-star Tom Tryon was paid $55,000.
+Cyd Charisse was hired to portray the character Bianca.
+Tom Tryon, the lead actor for the TV series Texas John Slaughter, was cast in the role of Stephen Burkett.
 By late April 1962, Steve Allen had signed on, after Jack Benny and George Gobel had turned down the part due to scheduling conflicts.
+Wally Cox, a friend of Monroe's, was cast in the role of a shoe salesman.